Suwayda: 2018 Suwayda attacks

 On 25 July 2018, the city was rocked by a string of terrorist attacks.
 A group of at least 56 ISIS-affiliated attackers entered the city and initiated a series of gunfights and suicide bombings killing 246 people, the vast majority of them civilians.
 Many of the terrorists were reported killed during the attack, bringing the total death toll to at least 302 people.
 Forty-two Druze residents between the ages of 7 and 60 were kidnapped by ISIS and held captive.
 One was executed bringing the total in captivity to 41.

 Protests

 On 7 June 2020, anti-government protests erupted in the city due to the deteriorating economic situation.
 Protesters demanded the resignation of President Bashar al-Assad for the first time since 2015.
 As a result of the protests, Prime Minister Imad Khamis was sacked on 11 June and replaced by Hussein Arnous.

-In February 2022, hundreds of protesters took to the streets in Sweida to decry corruption and worsening living standards.
+In February 2022, hundreds of protesters took to the streets in Suwayda to decry corruption and worsening living standards.

 In August 2023, thousands of protestors took to the streets to decry worsening economic conditions and demanding the departure of Syrian President Bashar al Assad.